OctopusDeploy/docs/docs/deployments/aws/aws-s3-create-bucket/index.md

 |`StackId`    | The ID (ARN) of the CloudFormation stack |
 |`Region`     | The AWS region in which the operations were executed |

+## Errors

+If a deployment failure is detected, you may receive one of the following errors.

-## Create S3 Bucket Validation Error
+### Create S3 Bucket Validation Error

 This error indicates that one or more of the step's inputs are invalid.
-Typically, this can happen when values are supplied as bound expressions and could not be resolved until a new release is deployed.
+Typically, this can happen when values are supplied as bound expressions and cannot be resolved until a new release is deployed.
 The step will run an additional validation check before attempting to perform the deployment.
 Some examples of input values that can cause this error are:
 * Non-unique tag and/or environment variable keys.
 * Bound expressions resolving to empty values when the field is required.